aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/barcode-in-xml/_index.md

 description: "This article explains how to import and export barcodes to XML using Aspose.BarCode for Java."
 keywords: "Export barcode to XML, Import barcode from XML, barcode in XML, Aspose.BarCode, Read Barcode Java"
 weight: 80
-url: /java/barcode-in-xml/
+url: /java/barcode-generation-in-xml/
 ---

 ## **Overview**
-In ***Aspose.BarCode for Java***, it is possible to perform data serialization and import data from XML using the specific functionality of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator).
-Data serialization can be done in two ways: saving data to an xml-file using the *exportToXml(java.lang.String xmlFile)* or to a stream with the *exportToXml(java.io.OutputStream xml)* method.

-Similarly, loading data from XML can be performed from a file using the *importFromXml(java.lang.String xmlFile)* method or a stream through the *importFromXml(java.io.InputStream xml)* method.
+***Aspose.BarCode for Java*** enables data serialization and data import from XML through special methods of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator).
+There are two ways of implementing data serialization: outputting data to an XML-file through the *exportToXml(java.lang.String xmlFile)* method or a stream through the *exportToXml(java.io.OutputStream xml)* method.
+Uploading data from XML can be done from a file through the *importFromXml(java.lang.String xmlFile)* method or a stream through the *importFromXml(java.io.InputStream xml)* method.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

-## **Export Data to XML**
+## **Export Barcode Generation Data to XML**
-As previously mentioned, there are two ways to save the current state of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator): to an XML file through the *ExportToXml(java.io.String xmlFile)* function or to a stream using the *ExportToXml(java.lang.OutputStream xml)* method.
-The code snippet below illustrates how to implement data serialization to an XML file.
+As stated above, ***Aspose.BarCode for Java*** provides two ways of outputting the current state of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator): to an XML file using the *exportToXml(java.io.String xmlFile)* method or a stream through the *exportToXml(java.lang.OutputStream xml)* method.
+The following code sample shows how to perform data serialization to an XML file.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.MacroPdf417, "Åspóse.Barcóde©");